hitarth64/Optimization_partition_ising_problem/README.md

 Finding optimal solutions to QUBO problems using different methods

 #### Requirements to run on the MATLAB:
-CVX OPT package for MATLAB: Downloadable from [http://cvxr.com/cvx/download/](CVX website) Code tested with MATLAB 2020
+CVX OPT package for MATLAB: Downloadable from [CVX website](http://cvxr.com/cvx/download/).
+Code tested with MATLAB 2020

 #### Information about the files: